alcmrt/Machine-Learning/README.md

 # Machine-Learning

-Implementations of some machine learning algorithms by using Python.
+Implementations of some machine learning algorithms by using Python 3.